 This course offers a historical and philosophical investigation of modern Jewish thought, considering the approaches of major Jewish thinkers from a range of movements and approaches.
 We will explore perspectives on topics including the meaning of Judaism, the relationship between the Jewish people and other nations, the authority of tradition, the nature of moral goodness, and the nature of God.

 These courses allow individual faculty members to teach courses on timely topics that are of special interest to students or on topics that are related to faculty research projects that may be of interest to students.
-Recent offerings include: Reading the Bible from the Margins; Religion and Science; Religion and Identity; Theology from the Margins; Contemporary Hermeneutics; and Christianity, Globalization, and Empire.
+Recent offerings include: Christianity, Globalization and Empire; Reading the Bible from the Margins; Comparative Mysticism; and Theology from the Margins.

 In this capstone course, students focus on four areas of inquiry that are of contemporary interest in the field of Religious Studies while also completing a major research project.
 Prerequisite: REL 292.
 Required of all majors during senior year.